ugoviti/izpbx/README.md

 ### Multi-Tenant VoIP PBX with shared global Database and single docker-compose.yml file

 #### Objective
-- Run many izPBX instances into single docker host (you must allocate a private static IP for every izPBX backend/frontend)
+- Run many izPBX instances into single docker host (you must allocate an external static IP for every izPBX backend/frontend)
-- Single Shared Database used by all izPBX instances
+- Single Global Shared Database used by all izPBX instances

 #### Configuration
 Create a directory where you want deploy all izpbx data and create `docker-compose.yml` and a `PBXNAME.env` file for every izpbx deploy: